The Gambling Law Review: Denmark

 The offering of lotteries as defined in the Gambling Act (except for games positively exempted as allowed casino games) is restricted to state-owned operators.
-Denmark has three different types of class lotteries, and Danske Lotteri Spil A/S holds the monopoly to offer any other kind of lottery.
+Denmark has three different classes of lotteries, and Danske Lotteri Spil A/S holds the monopoly to offer any other kind of lottery.

 All other types of gambling have been opened up to privately owned operators who have obtained a gambling licence.

-The key element with regards to offshore gambling is whether or not an offshore gambling operator is targeting the Danish market.
+The key element with regard to offshore gambling is whether or not an offshore gambling operator is targeting the Danish market.

 An operator is considered to be targeting the Danish market if one or more of the following conditions are fulfilled: